SofiaCoder/frontend1-exam/README.md

  >   - A HTML-file with the structure of the page, including the form that we use to choose our propertys that will give you the dancers that matches your criterias.
  >   - A css-file for the style of the page in the browser.
  >   - A javascript-file that manages the json-data along with the options made in the browser.
- >   - A map with images.

 ## TO RUN THE PROJECT:

->   1. Add all the above files in one map, also make sure you got the additional map "img" (in your project-map).
+>   1. Add all the above files in one map.
->   2. Open the file sofia.html in a browser.
+>   2. Open the file sofia.html in a browser by right-clicking and choosing: "open with..", and then a web browser of your choise.
->   3. Now you can choose the criterias of the dancers you want by clicking your choises in the option-menu and then press search.
+>   3. Now you should have the page up.
+Here you can choose the criterias of the dancers you want by clicking your choises in the option-menu and then press search.
 >   4. For full information of the dancers you've chosen, press "More information".
 >   5. To clear your results, press the "clear"-button.
+>   6. Enjoy!

 ## WHO WILL HAVE ADVANTAGE OF THIS PROJECT: